OlajummyO/cheese_board/README.md

 # cheese_board
-This is an chess-board game.
+This an interface of a chess-board game.